-Several conditions are common even among healthy people while in transit.
-For motion sickness, see Motion Sickness.
+Several conditions may occur even among healthy people while in transit.

-Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli—see Pulmonary Embolism).
+Blood clots form in leg or pelvic veins and occasionally dislodge and travel to the lungs (called pulmonary emboli Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ).
 Some blood clots in the legs do not cause symptoms, whereas others cause cramping, swelling, and color changes of the calves and feet.
 Pulmonary emboli are much more serious than blood clots in the legs.
 People may first develop a sensation of not feeling well, followed by shortness of breath, chest pain, or fainting.
 Pulmonary emboli are sometimes fatal.